by Diane Spicer

 What I'm trying to get at is the fact that there are as many approaches to backpacking as there are backpackers, and all of them have something to teach you about self reliance in the wilderness.

 And there are tons of great backpacking tips for women out there in cyberspace.
-Just be careful to decide whether your interests match up with the advice giver.

 What I'm offering you here is my take on things, as a woman who started backpacking in the 1970s.

 If you want to cut to the chase, backpacking essentials for beginners are outlined here.

 For a quick overview of the components of planning a backpacking trip, go here.